Faculty Fellowship Programs

 There are four main types of awards:

-- Core: The Core Fulbright Scholar program funds annually over 800 research and/or teaching awards, generally between three and six months in duration, to U.S. faculty and professionals, with over 125 destination countries.
+- U.S. Scholar Program: The Fulbright U.S. Scholar Program funds annually over 800 research and/or teaching awards, generally between three and six months in duration, to U.S. faculty and professionals, with over 125 destination countries.
 Specific duration, specific type (research, teaching, research/teaching, etc.), and other award characteristics vary widely.
 Interested faculty members may use the online search tool to locate award opportunities of interest.
 Most awards have an annual application deadline in August (generally at least one year prior to departure).
-This award category also has five subcategories:

 - Distinguished Chair Awards: The most selective and prestigious group of Fulbright Scholar awards; funds distinguished Chair placements in research, teaching, or both.

-- Global Flex Awards: The most flexible of the Core awards subcategories, the Flex awards fund a total grant duration of between three and six months for scholarly activities (research, teaching, consulting on curriculum, program and faculty development, and conducting workshops) arranged in multiple grant segments over up to three years, and in any one or more of the countries in which Core awards are available.
+- Global Flex Awards: The most flexible of the Scholar Program awards, the Flex awards fund a total grant duration of between three and six months for scholarly activities (research, teaching, consulting on curriculum, program and faculty development, and conducting workshops) arranged in multiple grant segments over up to three years, and in any one or more of the countries in which Core awards are available.
 Applicants must be accepted by the selection committees in all countries proposed in order to receive the Flex award.
 (Approximately 10 total Flex awards available)

 - Postdoctoral Scholar Awards: For faculty with recently-earned PhDs.
 Much like a stateside postdoctoral placement, the Fulbright postdoctoral awards fund recent recipients of terminal degrees (usually last five years) in STEM fields, the arts, humanities and social sciences.
 Recipients generally mentor graduate students, give public lectures, participate in seminars, teach courses, and/or conduct research.